openwfm/wrf-sfire-docs/docs/accounts.md

 **Workshop participants can also get an account by filling the form with "Workshop" in the project box.**

-We really need the "yes" clicks for all those terms and conditions!

-External collaborators need a POI (a type of affiliate appointment) with VPN access first, talk to your department HR contact.
-Check "security" on their form.

 The form will ask for the **CU Denver email addresses** for all accounts to be created, and

-* a brief description of the project (few words, one line is OK),
+* a brief description of the project (few words, one line is best),
 * funding source, if any,
 * affirmation of the [Terms of Use](../#terms-of-use), which include an acknowledgement of the NSF grant 2019089 in all publications and presentations, and send us at least a citation.
 The publication itself is always appreciated.

 This is needed for reporting to the funding agency (annual reports, quad charts, PI meetings, etc.)

+We really need the "yes" clicks for all those terms and conditions!

 Temporary accounts can be set up for training workshops.

+External collaborators need a POI (a type of affiliate appointment) with VPN access first, talk to your department HR contact.
+Check "security" on their form.

 ## Resources and Allocations